-Or do you feel like when it comes to French vowels, you just can’t win?
+Do you feel like when it comes to French vowels, you just can’t win?

-We’ll cover how the vowels are formed in your mouth, along with examples, so you can master the French letters and spellings that produce them.
+In this post, I’ll cover how the vowels are formed in your mouth, along with examples, so you can master the French letters and spellings that produce them.

 Then, we’ll look at ways to practice pronouncing them correctly, so you can sound as French as possible!